smejdil/zabbix-edu/README.md

 ## Features

-- Install and configure MariaDB
+- Install and configure MySQL
 - Install and configure zabbix_server
-- Install and configure zabbix_agentd with mysql modul
 - Install and configure zabbix_agent2
-- Install and configure Apache httpd and PHP7
+- Install and configure Apache 2.4 and PHP 8.3
-- Install and configure ODBC driver for MariaDB
+- Install and configure ODBC driver for MySQL
 - Install and configure Zabbix API scripts Perl and CPAN modul
-- Install and configure Ansible collection zabbix
+- Install and configure Ansible collection community.zabbix
 - Install and configure crontab file
 - Install and configure Windows server 2019
 - Install and configure Tomcat, PostgreSQL, Memcached, Docker ...